Travel doesn’t have to be expensive!

 The Christmas markets in the Czech Republic are so fun to explore.
 They run from late November to early January.

-Less than a 3 hour train ride from Prague Cesky Krumlov is a fairytale-esque city with castles, gardens, and a magnificent old town.
+Less than a 3 hour train ride from Prague; Cesky Krumlov is a fairytale-esque city with castles, gardens, and a magnificent old town.
+Here's some more information about Cesky Krumlov!

 Turkey can be quite cheap to travel to, depending on how you do it.
 With $30/night, you can sleep in a dorm, sample delicious Turkish foods, travel locally, and explore many of the churches and architectural wonders in Turkey.